cyberark/conjur/app/domain/authentication/authn_k8s/TROUBLESHOOTING.md

 Kubernetes cluster, and create a `conjur` command alias that executes commands via that Conjur CLI pod.

-For example, you may be exploring Conjur OSS and Kubernetes authentication on a [Kubernetes-in-Docker (KinD)](https://kind.sigs.k8s.io/) or or [MiniKube](https://minikube.sigs.k8s.io/docs/) cluster, and you prefer not to install a software load balancer such as
+For example, you may be exploring Conjur Open Source and Kubernetes authentication on a [Kubernetes-in-Docker (KinD)](https://kind.sigs.k8s.io/) or or [MiniKube](https://minikube.sigs.k8s.io/docs/) cluster, and you prefer not to install a software load balancer such as